All Episodes

 Don't call me a conservative.

-We're gonna harm him within the faculty at UC Davis.
+I was going to harm him within the faculty at UC Davis.

 It turned out not to.

-But that is how I got to know Professor Hazel, and he now remains a good friend.
+But that is how I got to know Professor Hazlitt.

 And it's a fascinating piece.

-He's a brilliant economist, he really is.
+He's a brilliant economist.

-And I I spent a last couple of days going through in-depth economic lessons, and one of the things we pointed out yesterday is that the market is actually the people with skin in the game after we saw Rick Santella yesterday's Chicago Board of Trade, who by the way took all kinds of heat on NBC today.
+And one of the things we pointed out yesterday is that the market is actually the people with skin in the game.

 We've got the audio soundbites of that coming up.

-But I'm I I said, look, the people with skin in the game, the people who actually the investors, people who make the economy work.
+But I said, look, the people with skin in the game, the people who are actually the investors, people who make the economy work, they are not buying this.

 They are not buying the stimulus at all.

-He sent me it's a great economic lecture you did, and he sent me his piece called The Market is shorting Obama's Stimulus.
+He sent me, it's a great economic lecture you did, and he sent me his piece called The Market is Shorting Obama's Stimulus.

 Let me read to you, Key.

-You know what that means, uh Snurdly?
+You know what that means, sturdily?

-You tell me what it means so I can pass it along to the audience.
+All right, you tell me what it means so I can pass it along to the audience.

 What does it mean?